GChristensen/enso-portable/readme.md

 ## Enso Portable

-A portable distribution of the *community* version of Humanized Enso Launcher for Windows with some additional commands
+A portable distribution of the *community* version of Humanized Enso Launcher for Windows with some additional commands.

 [DOWNLOAD](https://github.com/GChristensen/enso-portable/releases/download/v1.0.11/enso-portable-0.1.11-py27.zip) :: [VIDEO MANUAL](https://youtu.be/QFXBp2vuEEA)

 ![screen](screen.jpg?raw=true)

+SEE ALSO: [Ubiquity WebExtension](https://github.com/GChristensen/ubichr#readme)

-Description: the Enso Launcher application allows to launch programs found in the Windows Start menu (or picked manually using the `learn as open' command) and perform many other operations with text command line triggered by pressing the CAPSLOCK key.
+Enso Launcher allows to launch programs found in the Windows Start menu (or picked manually using the `learn as open' command) and perform many other operations with text command line triggered by the CAPSLOCK key.
 It's possible to create your own commands using Python programming language.

-SEE ALSO: [Ubiquity WebExtension](https://github.com/GChristensen/ubichr#readme)

 #### History

 At first there was a propietary closed-source Enso Launcher from Humanized [[web archive](https://web.archive.org/web/20140701081042/http://humanized.com/)]
-(the guys who also created [Ubiquity](https://youtu.be/9hXU1GAm_Qg)).
+(the guys who also created Ubiquity).
 This version was extensible by many programming languages, but someday it went open-source and became extensible only by python [[web archive of community enso](https://web.archive.org/web/20110128205130/http://www.ensowiki.com/wiki/index.php?title=Main_Page)].
 By some reasons it has also ceased.